 “A space that’s 5 x 10 feet can be big enough for a first garden.
 Even if you’re feeling ambitious, start no more than three or four 4 x 8-foot beds in your first season.
 But choose a site that has room for expansion.”Rodale’s Basic Organic Gardening: A Beginner’s Guide to Starting a Healthy Garden, by Deborah L. Martin

 A food garden can be anything from a few container pots on a patio to a large field of veggies.
 It can be a traditionally designed potager garden or an indoor countertop setup with LED plant lights.
+You can also surround your food garden with companion plants (for instance, evergreens make wonderful companion plants for berry bushes).

 “If you don’t have the space to dig in a traditional vegetable garden with rows, or to install a raised bed or two, there are plenty of options that give green thumbs the opportunity to grow edibles.
 Sneak food plants into your ornamental garden among the perennials”Gardening Your Front Yard: Projects and Ideas for Big and Small Spaces, by Tara Nolan